ImFrosher/b-fr-core-preview/README.md

 # b-fr-core
-b-fr-core is a plugin for multiplayer modification for GTA V - FiveM
+b-fr-core is a plugin for multiplayer modification of GTA V - FiveM

 # Description
 It's an early stage of development of b-fr-core (bug-free version as of 9/20/2022).
 Code is not optimized and pretty as I want it to be.